MetaMask/metamask-extension/docs/tests/jest.md

     **Options:**

-    ```jsx
+    ```bash
     node:

     	--inspect=[host:]port
             Activate inspector on host:port.
 Default is 127.0.0.1:9229.

             V8 Inspector integration allows attaching Chrome DevTools and IDEs
     		to Node.js instances for debugging and profiling.
 It uses the
     		Chrome DevTools Protocol.

     jest:

+    	--watch
-    			--watch                       Watch files for changes and rerun tests
+            Watch files for changes and rerun tests
             related to changed files.
 If you want to
             re-run all tests when a file has changed,
             use the `--watchAll` option.       [boolean]

+    	-i, --runInBand
-    	-i, --runInBand                   Run all tests serially in the current
+            Run all tests serially in the current
             process (rather than creating a worker pool
             of child processes that run tests).
 This is
             sometimes useful for debugging, but such use
             cases are pretty rare.             [boolean]
     ```